Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Use the arrow keys to adjust fontsize.
 This is a live ajdustment.
 Once you are satisfied, press escape.
-3. Modal's interface with wxWidgets -- the ModeManager.
+3. Modal's interface with wxWidgets -- ModalWindow and the ModeManager.
+  3(a).
+App init
+  3(b).
+App lifetime -- Paint and Kybd event handling 3(c).
+App exit == Modal shutdown and app state serialisation
-4. Modes of Operation.
+4. Inside Modal -- Modes of Operation and User Intents

 ## Next Development Step:
 1. Modal specific navigational features and source code editing.